-The MDR imposes additional requirements on manufacturers with the goal of ensuring the safe application of certain medical aids, implantable prostheses, instruments and the like.
-To date, this sub-area within the field of medical care has been somewhat less strictly regulated by the MPG than (for example) the handling of pharmaceuticals.
-Yet a high level of safety is just as important for medical products that are to be used on patients or even implanted into their bodies.
+The MDR imposes a variety of additional requirements on manufacturers with the goal of ensuring the safe application of certain medical aids, implantable prostheses, instruments and the like.
+To date, this sub-area within the field of medical care has been somewhat less strictly regulated by the German Act on Medical Devices (MPG) than (for example) the regulations governing medicinal products in the pharmaceutical industry.
+However, ensuring a high level of safety is equally essential for medical devices intended for use on patients.
 Now the regulatory bodies of Europe are acting to codify this priority into law.
 The MDR contains regulations for the following areas, among others:

 There is also a new directive on in-vitro diagnostics in the works.
 This regulation will enter into force on 26 May 2022.
 The IVD Directive (IVDR) aims to provide greater safety and traceability of products throughout the product life-cycle and especially within the supply chain through new classifications, performance evaluations, quality-management systems and expanded technical documentation.
 From information for any departments and stakeholders involved in this area to internal communications or comprehensive training materials for all employees – it goes without saying that tolingo will of course provide you with reliable and competent support for your translation needs relating to the IVDR!